amochuko/github_report/README.md

 # kindly run the following in command line inside the directory of the app

-#To install dependencies
+#To install dependencies:
 npm i

-#To run app
+#To run app:
 npm start